Student Senate Constitution

 Article XI: Meetings

-The Executive Council shall determine all meeting dates prior to the start of the academic year.
+The Executive Council shall determine all meeting dates prior to the start of the

 Meetings shall be held twice monthly on the agreed-upon dates.